What is a Healthy Weight?

 So, what is the best weight for everyone?
 There is not a magical number that everyone should weigh to be healthy.
 Body Mass Index (BMI) can be used to determine your healthy weight range by comparing your current weight and height.
 A healthy BMI range is between 18.5 and 24.9.
 Click here to use the SurvivorSHINE BMI Calculator to determine if you are a healthy weight.

-My doctors stressed the importance of getting to a healthy weight.
-They told me that being overweight and inactive increases my chances of getting cancer.
-I lost weight because I’ve had cancer and I did not want it again.
-I stopped snacking on junk food and made a point to only eat raw vegetables between meals.
+My doctor told me that losing weight might be just as important to my overall health as my surgery was to controlling my cancer.
+After hearing that, I had to do my part.
+I stopped snacking on junk food and made a rule to only eat raw vegetables between meals.
 Slowly I was even able to start exercising 2 to 3 times a day for just 5 minutes until I was able to work up to a 30-minute session.
-I feel so much better!
+Now, I am much healthier.
+I feel great!!

 * The individual pictured above is not the individual described in the story.
 The name and photo have been changed to protect privacy.